-Nifty, short for National Stock Exchange Fifty, is the primary index of the NSE.
-It comprises the top 50 actively traded stocks listed on the NSE.
-These stocks belong to various sectors and represent a substantial portion of the total market capitalization on the exchange.
+Nifty, short for National Stock Exchange Fifty, is the primary index of the National Stock Exchange (NSE).
+It tracks the performance of the top 50 actively traded companies listed on the NSE.
+These stocks belong to various sectors and represent a substantial portion of the total market capitalisation on the exchange.

-NIFTY 50 serves as a benchmark in the Indian stock market.
-It represents the top 50 equity stocks out of 1600 stocks traded on the exchange.
-The composition of NIFTY 50 encompasses a diverse range of sectors within the Indian economy, including IT, financial services, metal, pharma, etc.
+The NIFTY 50 serves as a benchmark in the Indian stock market.
+It represents the top 50 equity stocks out of the 1,600 stocks traded on the exchange.
+The composition of the NIFTY 50 encompasses a diverse range of sectors within the Indian economy, including IT, financial services, metal, pharma, etc.

-NIFTY 50 provides a comprehensive market representation by including stocks from varied sectors, offering insights into the performance and trends across multiple industries.
-It is a prudent indicator of the overall health and movement of the Indian stock market, aiding investors and market participants in making informed decisions based on the index's performance.
+The NIFTY 50 provides a comprehensive market representation by including stocks from varied sectors, offering insights into the performance and trends across multiple industries.
+It is a prudent indicator of the overall health and movement of the Indian stock market, enabling investors and market participants to make informed decisions based on the index's performance.

 The calculation of Nifty involves multiple steps:

-Selecting the Stocks: NSE identifies the top 50 stocks based on specific criteria such as liquidity, market capitalization, trading frequency, and other eligibility norms.
+Selecting the Stocks: NSE identifies the top 50 stocks based on specific criteria such as liquidity, market capitalisation, trading frequency, and other eligibility norms.

-Assigning Weights: Each stock is allocated a weightage based on its free float market capitalization.
-A higher market capitalization translates into a higher weightage in the index.
+Assigning Weights: Each stock is allocated a weightage based on its free float market capitalisation.
+A higher market capitalisation translates into a higher weight in the index.

 Calculating the Index Value: The index value is derived by multiplying the market price of each stock by its corresponding weightage and then summing them up.